MishraAbhishek10/SuperMind-Mental-Health-ChatBot/Assets/README.md

-### This folder contains the output of out working Interface
+### This folder contains the output of our working Interface